icon

 External Application

-We provide a factory-coat of premium Cutek Extreme CD50 Black Ash.
-This initial treatment serves as the foundation for safeguarding your timber investment.
+As a standard, we provide a factory-coat of premium Cutek Extreme CD50 Black Ash.
+This initial treatment along with a Black Ash colourtone serves as the foundation for safeguarding your timber investment.

-To ensure enduring protection and maintain its stunning appearance, we advise applying a second coat of oil post-installation.
-For those opting for the superior defense of Cutek Extreme CD50, a third coat is recommended within three to six months of installation.
+To ensure enduring protection and maintain its stunning appearance, we advise applying a second coat of oil post-installation and for those opting for superior defence, a third coat is recommended within three to six months of installation.

 For long-lasting beauty and resilience against varying weather conditions, it’s prudent to reapply Cutek Extreme CD50 every three to five years.
 Our maintenance regimen ensures your charred timber remains a captivating feature of your space for years to come.